aws-samples/amazon-sagemaker-from-idea-to-production/README.md

 # Amazon SageMaker MLOps: from idea to production in six steps
 This repository contains a sequence of simple notebooks demonstrating how to move from an ML idea to production by using [Amazon SageMaker](https://aws.amazon.com/sagemaker).

-The notebooks make use of SageMaker MLOps features such as [SageMaker Pipelines](https://aws.amazon.com/sagemaker/pipelines/), [SageMaker Feature Store](https://aws.amazon.com/sagemaker/feature-store/), [SageMaker Model Registry](https://docs.aws.amazon.com/sagemaker/latest/dg/model-registry.html), and [SageMaker Model Monitor](https://aws.amazon.com/sagemaker/model-monitor/).
+The notebooks make use of SageMaker [processing](https://docs.aws.amazon.com/sagemaker/latest/dg/processing-job.html) and [training](https://docs.aws.amazon.com/sagemaker/latest/dg/train-model.html) jobs, and SageMaker MLOps features such as [SageMaker Pipelines](https://aws.amazon.com/sagemaker/pipelines/), [SageMaker Feature Store](https://aws.amazon.com/sagemaker/feature-store/), [SageMaker Model Registry](https://docs.aws.amazon.com/sagemaker/latest/dg/model-registry.html), and [SageMaker Model Monitor](https://aws.amazon.com/sagemaker/model-monitor/).

 You start with a simple notebook with basic ML code for data preprocessing, feature engineering, and model training.
 Each subsequent notebook builds on top of the previous and introduce one or several SageMaker features: